Which Flute Suits You?

 Most beginner flutes have a C foot.
 The B footjoint has one more key added to the bottom of the flute making it slightly longer and heavier.
 The tone is a little darker from about G down.
 For most beginners this addition is not at all necessary and once again will add to the price.

 The curved head is of great benefit and highly recommended for children approximately under the age of 10.
 It causes the flute to be held much closer to the player’s body and significantly reduces the player’s spine being twisted.
 Stretching to reach the keys by little arms is undesirable from a postural and physical development point of view.
+Technological developments and innovations by ALTUS and JUPITER have given birth to the Wave Flutes which offer several advantages over the previous curved headjoint models.
+More information can be found here.

 Probably the most difficult option to decide on, though, is that of the split E mechanism although these days it is almost universally adopted.
 This extra piece of keywork only affects the third register E and causes the proper opening of the keys for that note resulting in correct tuning and ease of sound production.
 This feature is now available on almost all student model flutes, however it adds significantly to the price.
 The issue becomes one of deciding whether playing top E with greater ease is worth the additional cost.